canfielder/blog_hugo_academic/content/post/2020-03-25-docker-flask/index.md

 canfielder/flask_app:1.0
 ```

 To rename my docker container, I will use the command **docker tag**.
-Below you can see mya available images after running **docker tag**.
-You can see the original container/image is there, was well as a copy with the new tag.
+Below you can see my available images after running **docker tag**.
+You can see the original container/image is there, as well as a copy with the new tag.

 **Note**: _I used the tag **latest** instead of **1.0**.
 This is the default version if no version is supplied.
 Any version tag is fine, just be specific._

 {{< figure src="imgs/docker_tag.png" lightbox="true" width="95%">}}

-With the Docker container in the right format, the login sucessfully entered, and a repository at DockerHub set up, pushing to DockerHub is easy.
+With the Docker container in the right format, the login successfully entered, and a repository at DockerHub set up, pushing to DockerHub is easy.
 I just enter:

 ```console